hyphacoop/distributed.press/index.md

 [OONI Probe]: https://ooni.org/nettest/
 [offline mesh networks]: https://edgeryders.eu/t/a-radically-new-internet-a-study-on-p2p-protocols-and-mesh-networks/9802

+**Our goal over the next three years is to deploy and maintain an open source tool that authors can use to publish content to the DWeb and WWW.** The tool will streamline distribution and monetization on the DWeb, editorial and fact checking, and guide authors to establish creator owned cooperative publications.
+In turn, the tool will be sustained by the federation of cooperative publications it enables.

 ## Research will be made public for a wider community of researchers and developers

 Research topics: